• Christmas Recipes

 Six bowls of overnight oats with a variety of colorful toppings.

-When to add toppings: add them after you've measured and stirred well, or pack them separately in a small container and add when you are ready to eat.
-Experiment with these suggestions to find your favorite toppings for high protein overnight oats.
+When to add toppings: Stir your overnight oats first, then add toppings-or pack them separately in a small container to add just before eating.
+Mix and match these ideas to find your favorite combinations for high-protein overnight oats.

-• Extra goodies: Sliced almonds, slivered almonds, pepitas, hemp seeds, chocolate chips, shredded coconut or coconut flakes.
+• Crunchy add-ins - Sliced or slivered almonds, pepitas, hemp seeds, or coconut flakes for healthy fats and texture.

 Overnight oats topped with apple cinnamon compote in a glass bowl.